ktlszn/ktlszn/README.md

 I like working in a multicultural environment and learn from different perspectives and solutions of colleagues of diverse backgrounds.
 I value lifelong learning and benefit from different skill sets in problem-solving.

-- 👀 I’m interested in mastering SQL, Python and R for my analysis.
+- 👀 I’m interested in learning more about cloud coputing while mastering SQL, Python and R for my analysis.

 Connect me on:
 [LinkedIn](https://www.linkedin.com/in/kutlusezen/) | [Twitter](https://twitter.com/ktlszn) | [Tableau](https://public.tableau.com/profile/kutlu#!/)